svanhalla/prompt-lab/PROMPT.md

 - API and Web server verified to start and return expected responses during local smoke tests and CI.

 - **First-time success**: A user should be able to run `make build && ./myapp api` and immediately access all endpoints without errors.
+- **Hot Reload Development**: When running from source directory, template changes should be visible immediately without recompilation.
+When running compiled binary elsewhere, embedded templates should work.

 ## Deliverables